BigSteveLittle/sport-warehouse/README.md

 ## Fixes

-- [ ] PHP security issues (based on the 'Snyk Vulnerability Scanner' within VS Code).
+- [ ] PHP security and code improvements (based on the 'Snyk Vulnerability Scanner' within VS Code).
 - [ ] Page load movement issues when using clicking on home logo and menus.
 - [ ] Administration: update an item issue where a new image must be uploaded even when there is no change to the image.
 - [ ] Footer menus: improve list decorations.
-- [ ] Apply a 'override' to the linguist language specification to identify all 'php' files as 'php' rather than 'hack' files.
+- [ ] Apply a 'override' to the linguist language specification to identify all '.php' files as '.php' rather than 'hack' files.